 We talked about the global campaign against hate speech in an earlier post.
 As a reminder, the movement calls on public officials, politicians and the media, “’to assume their collective responsibility to promote societies that are tolerant and inclusive and to redouble their efforts in holding the culpable accountable.”

 The other campaign is to reaffirm the sanctity of religious sites.
-From Christchurch, New Zealand to Pittsburgh to Texas to Sri Lanka among others, we’ve seen a trend towards violent atrocities in places of worship lately.
+Form Christchurch, New Zealand to Pittsburgh to Texas to Sri Lanka among others, we’ve seen a trend towards violent atrocities in places of worship lately.
 The UN chief stated, “Religious sites are powerful symbols of our collective consciousness.
 When people are attacked because of their religion or beliefs, all of society is diminished.”

-These are all good reasons to continue observing an International Day of Non-Violence on Gandhi’s birthday.
 Like Thoreau, Gandhi was a peculiar person.
 He also followed a rural, self-reliant way of life.
 He often greeted world leaders wearing a homespun loincloth and, if the weather was chilly, a crude, hand-woven shawl draped over his shoulders.
 Both Gandhi and Thoreau believed in austerity and abstinence.
 In our urban, high-tech world full of distractions and noise, Gandhi and Thoreau may have more wisdom to impart going forward.